awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 The DB instance class determines the computation and memory capacity of an Amazon Aurora DB instance\.
 The DB instance class that you need depends on your processing power and memory requirements\.

-A DB instance class consists of both the DB instance type and the size\.
-For example, db\.r6g is a general\-purpose DB instance type powered by AWS Graviton2 processors\.
-Within the db\.r6g instance type, db\.r6g\.2xlarge is a DB instance class\.
+A DB instance class consists of both the DB instance class type and the size\.
+For example, db\.r6g is a memory\-optimized DB instance class type powered by AWS Graviton2 processors\.
+Within the db\.r6g instance class type, db\.r6g\.2xlarge is a DB instance class\.
+The size of this class is 2xlarge\.

 For more information about instance class pricing, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing/)\.